divadbaroon/Juno-Chrome-Extension/README.md

 # Juno Chrome Extension

-Interact with voice agents from your webbrowser.
+Browse and interact with voice agents from your webbrowser in one click.

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

 ## License